GiuseppeLeite/SKCM_TCGA_Diego/README.md

 - **R Version:** 4.4.2 or later
 - **Packages:** tidyverse, DESeq2, fgsea, msigdbr, EnhancedVolcano, pheatmap, RColorBrewer, parameters, stats, ggplot2, scales, stringr

-Install any missing packages using `install.packages("package_name")` or the appropriate Bioconductor commands.

 ## How to Use